omgnull/i-was-here/README.md

-# i-was-here
+# I was here
-Write about yourself
+Write about yourself in sequence way